veracruz-project/icecap/README.md

 #### Raspberry Pi 4

 The following steps to run the demo on the Raspberry Pi 4 expand on the instructions above.
-Note that we have only tested on a Raspberry Pi 4 with 4GiB of RAM.
-Some hard-coded physical address space constants would likely need to be made configurable to get IceCap running on a Raspberry Pi 4 an amout of RAM other than 4GiB.
+Note that we have only tested on a Raspberry Pi 4 Model B with 4GiB of RAM.
+Some hard-coded physical address space constants would likely need to be made configurable to get IceCap running on a Raspberry Pi 4 Model B with an amout of RAM other than 4GiB.
 Please reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com) if you would like to work together to do so.